 U. The City appealed the 2011 SCRD under Section 42316(b).
-On June 15, 2012, the Executive Officer of the CARB held a hearing on the City's appeal.
-On November 19, 2012, the CARB issued its written decision denying the City's appeal and affirming the 2011 SCRD ("CARB Decision").
+On June 15, 2012, the Executive Off icer of the CARB held a hearing on the City's appeal.
+On November 19, 2012, the CARB issued its written decision denying the City's appeal and affirming the 2011 SCRD ("CARB Deci sion").

-On or about December 10, 2012, the City filed a Verified Petition for Writ of V. 5 Mandate in this action entitled City of Los Angeles, et al. v California Air Resources Board, Los 6 Angeles County Superior Court, Case No. BS140620 (the "Action").
-This Action was transferred 7 to the Sacramento County Superior Court and the City filed a First Amended Verified Petition for 8 9 Writ of Mandate and Complaint for Declaratory Relief on or about August 30, 2013 ("Amended Petition').
+- V. On or about December 10, 2012, the City filed a Verified Petition for Writ of Mandate in this action entitled City of Los Angeles, et al. v California Air Resources Board, Los Angeles County Superior Court, Case No. BS140620 (the "Action").
+This Action was transferred to the Sacramento County Superior Court and the City filed a First Amended Verified Petition for Writ of Mandate and Complaint for Declaratory Relief on or about August 30, 2013 ("Amended Petition").
 The District filed its Answer to the Amended Petition on September 30, 2013.
-The 10 Action in part appeals the CARB Decision pursuant to Sections 42316 and Civil Procedure Code 11 Section 1094.5.
-On September 25, 2014, the Court issued a tentative ruling denying the City's 12 13 petition for writ of mandate and ordering entry of judgment for Respondents and Defendants.
-A hearing was held on September 26, 2014 and after oral argument, the Court took the matter under 14 15 submission pending the issuance of its final ruling and order.
-16 W.

-W. On November 16, 2012, the District issued the 2012 SCRD which ordered the City to install additional 0.76 square miles of dust control measures on the dried Owens Lake bed to meet the NAAQS for PM10.
-These are known as the Phase 10 dust control areas.

-19 X. The City appealed the 2012 SCRD under Section 42316(b).
-On April 18, 2014, 20 the Executive Officer of the CARB held a hearing on the City's appeal.
-A decision on this appeal 21 is pending.

-Y. On April 4, 2014, the District issued the 2013 SCRD which stated that no additional areas of the lake bed required controls at that time.
-On August 6, 2014, the District issued its preliminary 2014 SCRD which also stated that no additional areas of the lake bed required controls at that time.

-Z. Based on data collected, the 2011, 2012, 2013 and 2014 SCRDs, modeling and experience by the District to date, the District estimates that the City's control of dust emissions by applying BACM to 48.6 square miles of the dried Owens Lake bed, and the District's control la-1255083 stipulated JUDGMENT FOR RESPONDENT AND DEFENDANT of dust emissions from the adjacent Keeler Dunes will reduce emissions in the OVPA such that it can attain the NAAQS.
+The Action in part appeals the CARB Decision pursuant to Sections 42316 and Civil Procedure Code Section 1094.5.
+On September 25, 2014, the Court issued a tentative ruling denying the City's petition for writ of mandate and ordering entry of judgment for Respondents and Defendants.
+A hearing was held on September 26, 2014 and after oral argument, the Court took the matter under submission pending the issuance of its final ruling and order. - W. On November 16, 2012, the District issued the 2012 SCRD which ordered the City to install additional 0.76 square miles of dust control measures on the dried Owens Lake bed to meet the NAAQS for PM10.
+These are known as the Phase 10 dust control areas. - X. The City appealed the 2012 SCRD under Section 42316(b).
+On April 18, 2014, the Executive Officer of the CARB held a hearing on the City's appeal.
+A decision on this appeal is pending. - Y. On April 4, 2014, the District issued the 2013 SCRD which stated that no additional areas of the lake bed required controls at that time.
+On August 6, 2014, the District issued its preliminary 2014 SCRD which also stated that no additional areas of the lake bed required controls at that time. - Z. Based on data collected, the 2011, 2012, 2013 and 2014 SCRDs, modeling and experience by the District to date, the District estimates that the City's control of dust emissions by applying BACM to 48.6 square miles of the dried Owens Lake bed, and the District's control la-1255083 of dust emissions from the adjacent Keeler Dunes will reduce emissions in the OVPA such that it can attain the NAAQS.
 Further monitoring and data collection will be needed to confirm the estimates of attainment.